nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Clearing debts: `cleardebts`

 **What it does:**<br>
-This command clears all of a debtor's debts from PayMeLah.
+This command clears all of a person's debts from PayMeLah.

 **When to use:**<br>
 When you no longer need to keep track of any debts of a person, you can use this command to clear their [debt list](#debt-list-section)!
 If you want to stop keeping track of only some of a person's debts, you can [delete specific debts](#deleting-a-debt-deletedebt).